John Ault

 John Ault FRSA FRGS is a former Liberal Democrat politician in England.
 He is now an academic, election observer, and writer.

 Personal life

-Ault was raised in Grappenhall, Cheshire attending The Grange School, Hartford.
-He studied for an Open degree at the Open University and subsequently received his PhD from the University of Exeter in 2014.
+Ault studied for an Open degree at the Open University and subsequently received his PhD from the University of Exeter in 2014.

 Political career

 Ault entered local politics in 1992 being elected to the Appleton Parish Council at the age of 21.
 He contested the Wyre parliamentary constituency in the same year and South Lancashire European Parliamentary constituency in 1994 – where the future leader of the Liberal Democrats, Tim Farron, acted as Ault's election agent.

 Having moved to Cornwall to become election agent to future Liberal Democrat MP, Colin Breed, he contested Calstock in the 1997 Cornwall County Council Elections.
 Working for the Liberal Democrats he was agent for the Eddisbury, Wigan, Preston and Ogmore by-elections between 1999 and 2002 and contested the Methyr Tydil and Rhymney Welsh Assembly Seat in 2003.

 Having returned to Cornwall in 2003 he won the Rame division of Cornwall County Council, defeating the present Member of Parliament for South East Cornwall, Sheryll Murray in 2005.

 Following the UK referendum on the Alternative Vote in 2011 Ault was Chair of the Electoral Reform Society from 2011 to 2012.

 In 2009, Ault stood in the Cornwall Council election for the Falmouth Trescobeas division, coming in third place.
 In the 2013 elections, he contested the Mabe, Perranarworthal and St Gluvias division, again coming third.
 Ault stood again for the Mabe, Perranarworthal and St Gluvias seat in a by-election in 2014.
 He failed to win the seat by just 1 vote.

 Ault also appeared on BBC's Top Gear where he won ‘The Fastest Political Party’ in Season 2 of the show in 2003.